 Can You Make This Baked Ziti Recipe Ahead Of Time?

-Yep, absolutely!
-I prefer making this dish, covering and putting it in the refrigerator until ready to cook.
+Yes, absolutely!
+Make this recipe through up to the point of cooking, cover with plastic wrap or aluminum foil and put it in the refrigerator until your ready.
 Remove the baked ziti from the refrigerator at least 30 minutes before cooking to take the chill off and then bake per the recipe card.

-But leftovers do reheat beautifully right in the microwave – so don’t count this Sausage and Peppers Baked Ziti out for your meal prepping ideas for the week!
+Also, leftovers do reheat beautifully right in the microwave.
+Be sure to add this Sausage and Peppers Baked Ziti to your meal prepping ideas for the week!

-Sure.
-If bell peppers aren’t your thing then you can swap out a lot of different veggies in this pasta recipe!
+If bell peppers aren’t your thing then you can also swap out a lot of different vegetables in this pasta recipe!